Riemann-Roch Theory for Graph Orientations: Notation and terminology

-An {\it edge pivot} at a vertex $v$ is an operation on a partial orientation $\O$ whereby an edge oriented towards $v$ is unoriented and an unoriented edge incident to $v$ is oriented towards $v$.
-We say that a cut (also called a {\it cocycle}) is {\it saturated} if each edge in the cut is oriented.
-A cut is {\it consistently oriented} in $\O$ if the cut is saturated and each edge in the cut is oriented in the same direction.
-We may also refer to this cut as being {\it saturated towards $A$} if the cut is consistently oriented towards $A$.
-We similarly define a consistently oriented, i.e. directed, cycle in $\O$.
-A {\it cut reversal}, resp.~{\it cycle reversal}, in $\O$ is performed by reversing all of the edges in a consistently oriented cut, resp.~cycle.
-The {\it cycle}, resp.~{\it cocycle}, resp.~{\it cycle-cocycle reversal systems} describe the collection of full orientations of a graph modulo cycle, resp.~cocycle, resp.~cycle and cocycle reversals.
-The {\it generalized cycle}, resp.~{\it cocycle}, resp.~{\it cycle-cocycle reversal systems} are the previous systems extended to partial orientations by the inclusion of edge pivots.
-If two partial orientations $\O$ and $\O'$ are equivalent in the generalized cycle-cocycle reversal system, we simply say that they are {\it equivalent} and write $\O \sim \O'$.
-We denote the set of partial orientations equivalent to a given partial orientation $\O$ by $[\O]$.
-A partial orientation is said to be {\it $q$-connected} if there exists a directed path from $q$ to every other vertex.
+An \textit{edge pivot} at a vertex $v$ is an operation on a partial orientation $\mathcal{O}$ whereby an edge oriented towards $v$ is unoriented and an unoriented edge incident to $v$ is oriented towards $v$.
+We say that a cut (also called a \textit{cocycle}) is \textit{saturated} if each edge in the cut is oriented.
+A cut is \textit{consistently oriented} in $\mathcal{O}$ if the cut is saturated and each edge in the cut is oriented in the same direction.
+We may also refer to this cut as being \textit{saturated towards $A$} if the cut is consistently oriented towards $A$.
+We similarly define a consistently oriented, i.e. directed, cycle in $\mathcal{O}$.
+A \textit{cut reversal}, resp.~\textit {cycle reversal}, in $\mathcal{O}$ is performed by reversing all of the edges in a consistently oriented cut, resp.~cycle.
+The \textit{cycle}, resp.~\textit{cocycle}, resp.~\textit{cycle--cocycle reversal systems} are the collections of full orientations of a graph modulo cycle, resp.~cocycle, resp.~cycle and cocycle reversals.
+The \textit {generalized cycle}, resp.~\textit{cocycle}, resp.~\textit {cycle--cocycle reversal systems} are the previous systems extended to partial orientations by the inclusion of edge pivots.
+If two partial orientations $\mathcal{O}$ and $\mathcal{O}'$ are equivalent in the generalized cycle--cocycle reversal system, we simply say that they are \textit {equivalent} and write $\mathcal{O}\sim\mathcal{O}'$.

+We say a vertex is a \textit{source} in a partial orientation if it has no incoming edges.
+We say that a partial orientation is \textit {sourceless} if it has no sources, and \textit{acyclic} if it contains no directed cycles.
+We denote the set of partial orientations equivalent to a given partial orientation $\mathcal{O}$ by $[\mathcal {O}]$.
+Given a vertex $q$, a partial orientation is said to be \textit{$q$-connected} if there exists a directed path from $q$ to every other vertex.